GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 It's often used:

 - At the start of the game, to define who is in charge of the objects that are already present in the game.
   Typically, you will use this action on the player characters, depending on their player number at the beginning of the scene.
-(You don't need to use this action on objects that are created by the server, as the server will be the owner by default (for example, a door, a button, a bonus, etc.))
+You don't need to use this action on objects that are created by the server, as the server will be the owner by default (for example, a door, a button, a bonus, etc...)
 - When a player interacts with an object, to change the owner of the object.
 For instance, when a player grabs a bonus or a weapon, it will be owned by the player.
 - When a player creates an object, to define who is in charge of the object.
 For instance, when a player throws a bomb, the bomb will be owned by the player, so you can use this action with the **Player number** expression.